-There is no taxable benefit for an employee when the two following conditions are met:
+There is no taxable benefit for an employee when both of the following conditions are met:

-you provide parking to your employee for business purposes; and your employee regularly has to use his or her own automobile or one you usually supply to perform his or her duties.
+- You provide parking to your employee for business purposes. - Your employee regularly has to use his or her own automobile or one you usually supply to do his or her duties.